Juhani

 troublesome.

-The concept quality management system, which is absolutely
+Quality management system (QMS), which is absolutely

 system refers specifically to the management system, i.e. the system used for